rozek/dommali/README.md

 ## API Reference ##

 Similar to jQuery, `dommali` objects (i.e., instances of type `DOMMaLi`) represent collections of zero, one or multiple DOM elements.
-These elements may not be in document order unless they have been found by a CSS query or retrieved as the children of another element.
+Internally, these elements may not be listed in document order unless they have been found by a CSS query or retrieved as the children of another element.
 While `dommali` objects may represent DOM elements of any type, several methods only work on items of type `HTMLElement` - other elements will be ignored.

 The signatures shown below are those used by TypeScript